 This trail further travels to Codfish Point and also Echo Lake on the yellow marked trail.

-Below is a interesting tree and it’s root.
+Below are some interesting tree and it’s root along with a large rock.
 When I first saw the tree I instantly recognized it from Catskill photographer Vincent Bilotta photographs.

 A huge rock formation along the blue trail.
 It is a huge rock in the ground suited like a tombstone for a giant.
 I thought it to be Hercules grave-site if Hercules was to have a grave.

 Black and white images from Platte Clove Nature Preserve taken with the Nikkor 10.5 fisheye lens.
 Up and close on top of Plattekill Falls with an extreme wide angle lens.
 The first few images have an artistic abstract look with last few having a more natural look.
 The first few taken with the subject matter close to the lens.

 Platte Clove Neighborhood Center